truemagic-coder/nemo-agent/README.md

 You many want to skip tests especially if you are generating a UI application.

-* `nemo-agent "create a fizzbuzz script" --tests False`
+* `uvx nemo-agent "create a fizzbuzz script" --tests False`

 ## Models